husnuuzulmez/recycleview/README.md

-# recycleview
+# RecyclerView
-Recycleview with AsyncTask - JSON
+RecyclerView with AsyncTask - JSON